batukaraman/Pinboard/README.md

 4. Click on the "Install unpacked item" button and select the `client` path.

 ### Warning
-As the plugin is not fully completed, there are many issues and vulnerabilities.
-Since you can use it on all the pages you enter, it may cause problems on some pages.
-In such a case, you can uninstall or deactivate the plugin.
+Since the extension is not fully completed, it has many problems and vulnerabilities.
+Since you can use it on all pages you enter, it may cause problems on some pages.
+In such a case, you can remove or deactivate the extension.